Oliver's Wills Ltd - professional will writers

 3. A will can nominate guardians for your children.
 Without a will your children are at risk of being taken into local authority care while it is decided who should look after them permanently.

 4. A will can be created cheaply and quickly.
 Once you have a will it will be valid until you marry, divorce or write a new will.
+Having no Will can be very expensive!

 5. A will is not for you - it is for your loved ones!
 Ask the people who are likely to receive your will whether you should write one!